 Maintaining Class Government Position

-Once elected, to maintain a position during the pre-clinical years, all candidates must have earned a final grade of “B” or better in Structure and Development.
+Once elected, to maintain a position during the pre-clinical years, all candidates must have earned a final grade of “B” or better in Foundation.
 Each subsequent final course grade during the pre-clinical years must be 76% or higher without exception.
 In the clinical years, students must earn a B- or better in all clerkships and rotations in years 3 and 4 to remain in office.
 Further, students may fail no more than one shelf exam during year 3.
 Students not maintaining this level of academic performance must immediately step down from their position.
 All students contemplating Class Government positions should have the intention of finishing medical school in four years to afford continuity of leadership for each class.
 Elected Class Government officers who decide to take a leave after committing to class leadership will be asked to step down when they transition out of the MD program.
 Should any elected officer or representative find it necessary to resign from office for academic or other reasons, a special election will be held in a timely fashion.
 Students leaving their positions because of this policy may be given the opportunity to run again for elected office in a subsequent academic year if approved in advance by the Associate Dean for Student Affairs in consultation with the Medical Education Advisory Committee.
 Approval will be based upon ongoing academic performance and professional conduct.
 A second set of elections will be held at the end of the first year, after the class has an opportunity to learn more about all of the elected members, and all students have had an opportunity to gauge their academic performance and required time commitments.

 Description: As Class President you will provide a standard of excellence in leadership and professionalism that your classmates will model.
 You will work with fellow officers (Vice President, Treasurer, Secretary and Historian) to plan and organize various social and education related activities.
 Typical first-year activities include organizing Post Exam celebration activities, an end of anatomy "Scrub Burning", Winter Semiformal, ICM/Clinical Equipment Sale, Year I/II Sports Games, Freshman Follies, and the end of the year toast.
 The President holds a seat on the Curriculum Committee’s and Medical School Council to Dean Reece.
 You also attend the Student Leader’s meeting with OSA and the Dean’s office leadership, as well as Town Hall meetings.
 Your duties are likely to extend beyond those listed, with a great deal of autonomy built into the position to make it appropriate to your classmates needs.